venkataravuri/ai-ml-notes/docs/ml/ml-concepts.md

 This involves cleaning and converting text data into a format that can be used by machine learning algorithms.

 In a sentiment analysis task, raw text reviews can be preprocessed by techniques like tokenization, stopword removal, and stemming to prepare the data for a machine learning model.

+## Feature Selection & Elemination

+Methods for optimal feature selection,

+- Manual Feature Elimination
+     - Drop features that are least helpful in prediction (high p-value)
+     - Drop features that are redundant (using correlations, VIF)
+- Automated Approach
+     - Recursive Feature Elimination (RFE)

+**Variance Inflation Factor (VIF)**

+VIF helps explain the relationship of one independent variable with all the other independent variables.
+The formulation of VIF is given below,
+$$\frac{1}{1-R_{i}^{2}}$$

+The common heuristic for VIF is that while a VIF greater than 10 is definitely high, a VIF of greater than 5 should also not be ignored and inspected appropriately.

 ### Optimization Methods